-Hommel (2014) makes a clear distinction between ‘clay,’ ‘ceramics,’ and ‘pottery’: ‘clay’ is a natural, argillaceous material; ‘ceramic’ is any artefact made by forming, drying, and heating sediment (clay-based or otherwise) to create a durable object; the term ‘pottery’ describes any portable ceramic vessel.
-Most Palaeolithic ‘ceramics’ are not pottery; instead, they take various forms, including plaquettes, beads, anthropomorphic and zoomorphic figurines, and, overwhelmingly, fragments and pellets of various shapes and sizes, whose original purpose remains unknown.
+Hommel (2014) makes a clear distinction between ‘clay’, ‘ceramics’ and ‘pottery’: ‘clay’ is a natural, argillaceous material; ‘ceramic’ is any artefact made by forming, drying and heating sediment (clay-based or otherwise) to create a durable object; the term ‘pottery’ describes any portable ceramic vessel.
+Most Palaeolithic ‘ceramics’ are not pottery; instead, they take various forms, including plaquettes, beads, anthropomorphic and zoomorphic figurines and, overwhelmingly, fragments and pellets of various shapes and sizes, whose original purpose remains unknown.
 Some Palaeolithic ‘ceramics’ were made from clay-rich sediments, particularly at French Magdalenian cave sites, but in other regions, a local sediment was used which was relatively heterogeneous and not particularly clay-rich.
 There is evidence that some ceramic artefacts were fired in the Upper Palaeolithic, but this practice was not ubiquitous.
-Within this paper, we will use the term ‘ceramic’ to describe artefacts made from a sedimentary paste that had a regionally variable clay content, and which were fired to varying temperatures and, occasionally, were unfired.
+Within this chapter, we will use the term ‘ceramic’ to describe artefacts made from a sedimentary paste that had a regionally variable clay content, and which were fired to varying temperatures and, occasionally, were unfired.

 The ‘origins’ of ceramic technology